AMS - Amsterdam

 When the taxi is the better choice

-At Schiphol, taxis have fewer of the usual downsides.
-The fixed-zone pricing removes the price uncertainty that makes taxis problematic at other airports.
+At Schiphol, taxis have fewer of the usual downsides — but not because of a zone price.
+The national maximum tariff puts a hard ceiling on what anyone can charge you, and the mandatory tariff card means the rate is there to read before you commit.
 If you are a solo traveller or couple heading to central Amsterdam with normal luggage, the taxi rank is quick and reliable.
 No booking needed, no waiting for a specific driver.
+Just read the card or ask for the price.

 When a transfer is the better choice